gavinyork/zephyr3d/apps/doc/report/scene.api.md

     computeWorldBoundingVolume(): BoundingBox | null;
     draw(ctx: DrawContext, renderQueue: Nullable<RenderQueue>, hash?: string): void;
     getBoneMatrices(): null;
-    // Warning: (ae-unresolved-inheritdoc-reference) The @inheritDoc reference could not be resolved: No member was found with name "getInstanceId"
-    //
-    // (undocumented)
     getInstanceId(_renderPass: RenderPass): string;
-    // Warning: (ae-unresolved-inheritdoc-reference) The @inheritDoc reference could not be resolved: No member was found with name "getInstanceUniforms"
-    //
-    // (undocumented)
     getInstanceUniforms(): Float32Array<ArrayBuffer>;
     getMaterial(): M;
     getMorphData(): null;